ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 ====================

 Collections are built by running ``mazer build`` from inside the collection's root directory.
-This will create a ``releases`` directory inside the collection with the build artifacts, which can be uploaded to Galaxy.::
+This will create a ``releases/`` directory inside the collection with the build artifacts, which can be uploaded to Galaxy.::

     collection/
     ├── ...
-    ├── releases
+    ├── releases/
     │   └── namespace_name-collection_name-1.0.12.tar.gz
     └── ...